olivernaaris/tether-ci-cd/docs/local-development.md

 # Run only the orchestrator worker
 docker compose up --build wrk-ork
 ```

+### Configuration Syncing

+The `docker-compose.yml` file is configured to sync local configuration files into the running containers for the `app-node`, `wrk-book`, and `wrk-ork` services.
+This is achieved using Docker volumes, which mount the configuration directories from your local filesystem into the containers in read-only mode.

+This setup allows you to modify configuration files locally, and the changes will be reflected in the services without needing to rebuild the Docker images.

 ### Running All Services in parallel on your machine directly